AIResearchLab/kobuki_docker/README.md

 # kobuki_docker

-This repository contains docker files for both ARM64 and AMD64 systems.
-Upon completions these will be released as docker images as well.
+This repository contains docker file for kobuki system for both ARM64 and AMD64 systems.

-## To do list

-- [x] Setup the docker images
-- [ ] Add kobuki and test keyop and joyop
-- [ ] Add Nav config and test

 ## Setup